-If you are looking for greater comfort on longer rides, more speed or power on your tri-bike or you need some fine tuning to address flexibility or injury, Tom can help.
+If you are looking for greater comfort on longer rides, more speed, or better aerodynamics on your tri bike, or if you need some fine tuning to address injury, Tom can help.

-The BikeFit starts with specific measurements, both on and off the bike.The angle of the forefoot is the cornerstone of a BikeFit session.
-From foot angle and position flows everything else, such as knee, hip alignment and lower back stress.
-Only then do we address the following areas:
+The BikeFit method starts with specific measurements, both on and off the bike.The angle of the forefoot is the cornerstone of a BikeFit session.
+Everything else, such as knee, hip alignment and lower back stress, flows from foot angle and position.
+After dialing that in, we address the following areas:

 Saddle selection, height and fore/aft position

 Cleat tilt, position and rotation

 We also incorporate the Giant RightRide system which can help determine correct sizing of bikes, allow us to duplicate various settings and sizes so we can best determine what bike geometry and size is best for you.
 This system also lets us quickly swap saddles, saddle set-backs, stem lengths and handlebar widths to help determine which of these variables is the best fit and to make sure you are comfortable with your bike settings.

 Full Bike Fit: $300.
 This fit usually takes about 3 hours.
 To find out more about how we might be able to get you more comfortable and powerful, please contact us at the store.